 - Nationally recognized chapter of the Public Relations Student Society of America (PRSSA)

-- Students can interact with professionals in the region, students from other campuses both regionally and nationally.
+- Students can interact with professionals and students from other campuses both regionally and nationally

 Classes in public relations are held in the Smith Educational wing of the Freed Center for the Performing Arts.
-This facility also includes a state of the art computer lab with a Mac platform, scanner, laser printer and appropriate software.
+This facility also includes a state of the art computer lab with a Mac platform, scanner, printer and cutting-edge software.

 In the spotlight

-Vision Communication, the student-run public relations firm at ONU, has been recognized as one of PRSSA’s nationally affiliated student-run firms.
-This is a high honor that requires firms to adhere to seven standards for excellence in practice established by PRSSA and to report regularly on their activities to the board of directors of the Central Ohio PRSA chapter.
-ONU students have won competitive internships with organizations, corporations and agencies nationwide, including Ketchum Public Relations, Waggener Edstrom Public Relations, Fahlgren Mortine Public Relations, SBC Public Relations, Nationwide Insurance, Ashland Chemical, Hickory Farms and many others.
+Student-Run Public Relations Firm — True North, the student-run public relations firm at ONU, has been recognized as one of PRSSA’s nationally affiliated student-run firms.
+This high honor requires firms to adhere to seven standards for excellence in practice established by PRSSA and to report regularly on their activities to the board of directors of the Central Ohio PRSA chapter.
+ONU students have won national competitions through work done in True North.